binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 1. CPU and memory usage
 2. Load averages
 3. File system space on all the mount points
 4. Check SSH that it has not been restarted by anything other than Monit (potentially swapping the binary or its config).
 Of course if an attacker kills Monit or systemd immediately restarts it and we get Monit alert(s).
 We also get real-time logging hopefully to an [off-site syslog server](#vps-countermeasures-lack-of-visibility-web-server-log-management-initial-set-up).
 Ideally your off-site syslog server also has alerts set-up on particular log events.
 On top of that you should also have inactivity alerts set-up so that if your log files are not generating events that you expect, then you also receive alerts.
-Services like [Dead Man’s Snitch](https://deadmanssnitch.com/) or packages like [Simple Event Correlator](https://simple-evcorr.github.io/) with Cron are good for this.
+Services like [Dead Mans Snitch](https://deadmanssnitch.com/) or packages like [Simple Event Correlator](https://simple-evcorr.github.io/) with Cron are good for this.
 On top of all that, if you have a file integrity checker that resides on another system that your host reveals no details of, and you have got it configured to check all the correct file check-sums, dates, permissions, etc, you are removing a lot of low hanging fruit for someone wanting to compromise your system.
 5. Directory permissions, uid, gid and checksums.
 I believe the tools Monit uses to do these checks are part of Monit.

 #### Statistics Graphing: {#vps-countermeasures-lack-of-visibility-statistics-graphing}